Heading to Japan? Visit in April to find the gorgeous places for cherry blossom in Tokyo, Japan – a must-see in the country.

 The most important thing for Meguro River is the night cherry blossoms here.
 When the lights come on, the pink lanterns lining the riverbank make Meguro River a perfect place to enjoy cherry blossoms at night.
 The deeper the night, the more intense the atmosphere is.

-Traditional cherry blossom viewing spot in Tokyo, picnic and cherry blossom rain
+Traditional cherry blossom viewing spots in Tokyo, picnic and cherry blossom rain

 Ueno Park is the most traditional cherry blossom viewing spot in Tokyo, and its reputation has long been known overseas.
 Over 3,000 cherry trees in the park together form the largest cherry blossom forest in Tokyo.
 Every spring, a picnic and cherry blossom rain in Ueno Park is an essential spring activity for locals.